Community Profile

 Pledge Summary

 Moorhead is a city in Northwestern Minnesota with a population of approximately 45,000.
-Moorhead has engaged in numerous initiatives over the past several years to preserve the monarch habitat including the passage of a natural lawn ordinance, planting demonstration gardens at different city owned buildings and parks, and removing invasive species at city parks.
-Mayor Carlson and the City of Moorhead are committed to Mayors’ Monarch Pledge for a fourth year to continue preserving the monarch habitat.
+Moorhead has engaged in numerous initiatives over the past several years to preserve the monarch habitat including the passage of a natural lawn ordinance, planting demonstration gardens at different city owned buildings and parks, revising the mosquito spraying approval process, adding signage to pollinator gardens, and removing invasive species at city parks.
+Mayor Carlson and the City of Moorhead are committed to Mayors’ Monarch Pledge for a sixth year to continue preserving the monarch habitat.

 Community Spotlight